emilio-robres/apiEmpleoRemoto/README.md

     - Images (img)
     - Pages
   - I created different components: Logo, LogIn, GetJobs and Form
+  - I created 2 pages: Home and Results
   -	The application gets data from the REMOTE.IO API: https://remotive.io/api/remote-jobs

 ## 3. Why I built the project this way?
--	For this simple app I use `axios` to get the job from the API.
+-	For this app I use `axios` because I thought it was the easiest way to get the jobs from the API
--	I use `useState` and `useEffect` to manage the app states.
+-	I use `useState` and `useEffect` to manage the app states and to keep simple the app
 -	I use `useHistory` to navigate between pages.
 -	I didn't use `useContext` since I wanted to keep the project simple.
--	I use flexbox for positioning the different elements inside pages.
+-	I use `Flexbox` for positioning the different elements inside pages.
 -	I use`Bootstrap-5` for styling.

+## 4. If I had more time I would change:
+-	Set up continuous integration to run the tests and ESLint on every Pull Request
+-	Refactor some of the code.
+Especially this part [link to code on GitHub] - Add end-to-end tests with Cypress.
 -
+## 5. Available Scripts
+- npm install
+- npm start